Can you believe it’s election season already?

 This is not a scientific poll.
 The margin of error is unknown, but it will reflect a snapshot of where The Apopka Voice readers stand with these four candidates at the beginning of their campaigns, but with less than three months to go before Election Day.
 And in both the 2016 and 2018 elections, these polls did prove accurate.

-So show the community you have 2020 vision and vote for the candidates you think will best lead Apopka into its promising future.
+So tomorrow at noon, show the community you have 2020 vision and vote for the candidates you think will best lead Apopka into its promising future.